More and more companies have started promoting their products or packaging as “biodegradable” or “compostable”.

 You can also contact local grocery stores and food establishments which usually already have a solution for their organic waste.

-Also, many local parks, zoos or greenhouses will take your compostable materials and even sell you back the rich soil at a discount.
+Also, many local parks, zoos or greenhouses will take your compostable materials and even sell the rich soil at a discount.

 Beware of “oxo-degradable” or “oxo-biodegradable”